-Now that we have a rough idea of what insecurity actually feels like, we can now look at what you can do to overcome insecurity or dealing with insecurity.
+Now that we have a rough idea of what insecurity feels like, we can now look at what you can do to overcome insecurity or deal with insecurity.

 This may sound harsh, but the reality of insecurity is the fact that it is a toxic trait, and it is a selfish trait as well.
 Whilst we don’t willingly choose to feel insecure, the simple fact of the matter is that insecurity is selfish as people often make it purely about them, especially in relationships.

-Insecurities, especially in relationships, cause people to over-analyze everything, and this can sometimes result in them berating their partners, or constantly seeking reassurance from them, which will ironically have the opposite effect.
+Insecurities, especially in relationships, cause people to over-analyze everything.
+This can sometimes result in them berating their partners or constantly seeking reassurance from them, which will ironically have the opposite effect.

 Another very useful tip for dealing with insecurity is to realize your true worth.

-You matter, and you deserve to be treated with care, respect, and love.
+You matter and deserve to be treated with care, respect, and love.
 The important thing here is to reaffirm this and to continue telling yourself that you matter.

-Then, and only then, will you realize your true worth in life.
-If you can’t appreciate yourself, how can you expect others to appreciate you?
-When you’re feeling down on yourself, just remind yourself that you matter, focus on all of your positive traits, and tell yourself that you matter and remember what your true worth really is.
+Then, and only then, will you realize your true worth in life?
+How can you expect others to appreciate you if you can’t appreciate yourself?
+When you’re feeling down on yourself, just remind yourself that you matter, focus on all of your positive traits, tell yourself that you matter and remember what your true worth is.

-One of the first things you need to do in order to overcome your insecurities is to identify precisely what they are.
+One of the first things you need to do to overcome your insecurities is to identify precisely what they are.

-Once you identify what is truly causing you to feel insecure, you can then begin working on ways to overcome said insecurity and begin moving forwards.
-This is very essential in dealing with insecurity.
+Once you identify what is truly causing you to feel insecure, you can begin working on ways to overcome said insecurity and move forward.
+This is essential in dealing with insecurity.

-When it comes to dealing with insecurities, another very effective strategy is to stop saying that you are feeling insecure.
+Another very effective strategy for dealing with insecurities is to stop saying that you are feeling insecure.